zhangy10/XTransfer/README.md

 </div>

-This is the official repository of the **XTransfer**, a pioneering and scalable method that enables modality-agnostic few-shot model transfer for advancing human sensing on edge systems. (under review).
+This is the official repository of the **XTransfer**, a pioneering and scalable method that enables modality-agnostic few-shot model transfer for advancing human sensing on edge systems.

 **XTransfer: Modality-Agnostic Few-Shot Model Transfer for Human Sensing at the Edge**
 <br/>